 *This post may contain affiliate links.
 You can read my full disclosure here.*

-Here are my 6 strategies I use each time:
+Here are the six strategies I use each time:

 Sleeping on stomach